2600hz/kazoo/doc/installation.md

     When developing, one can `cd` into any app directory (within `applications/` or `core/`) and run:

     -   `make` (`make all` or `make clean`)
+    -   `make apis` to build document accessors, Crossbar API OpenAPI, JSON schemas and etc...
     -   `make xref` to look for calls to undefined functions (uses [Xref](http://www.erlang.org/doc/apps/tools/xref_chapter.html))
     -   `make dialyze` to statically type-check the app (uses [Dialyzer](http://www.erlang.org/doc/man/dialyzer.html))
+    -   `make fmt` to format Erlang source codes to the standard
+    -   `make fmt-views-all` to format JavaScript codes inside CouchDB view files
     -   `make test` runs the app / sub-apps test suite, if any.
         -   **Note:** make sure to `make clean all` after running your tests, as test BEAMs are generated in `ebin/`!
+    -   Consult `Makefile` for more Makefile targets

 4. Running the tests